peer-workshop/peer-workshop.github.io/index.md

     srcset="{{ site.author.photo2x | relative_url }} 2x"
 />

-The Second Workshop on Processing and Evaluating Event Representations (PEER2023) aims to bring together researchers working on computational models of incremental language understanding with researchers working on event semantics from both a computational and experimental perspective.
+The **Second Workshop on Processing and Evaluating Event Representations (PEER2023)** will be held on **March 31, 2023** at the University of Rochester.
+The workshop aims to bring together researchers working on computational models of incremental language understanding with researchers working on event semantics from both a computational and experimental perspective.
 Presentations will focus on a variety of questions in this domain: (a) what symbolic and continuous representations of linguistic meanings are necessary for capturing different aspects of linguistic meaning?; (b)  how do we determine the the psycholinguistic validity of such representations to better understand incremental processing in humans?; and (c) how might the psycholinguistically valid representations be deployed during incremental language processing?
 Special focus is placed on meaning representations that take the concept of an event as a core organizing principle.

 The workshop is sponsored by the [Central New York Humanities Corridor](https://www.cnycorridor.net/) and the [Center for Language Sciences](https://www.sas.rochester.edu/cls/) at the [University of Rochester](https://rochester.edu/).
 Its broader goals are to build collaborations among researchers in Western and Central New York and to provide a platform for giving feedback to student researchers.